JohnnyTheTank/apiNG-plugin-instagram/README.md

 * `[{'locationId':'24245', 'items':30}]`

-### c) Rate limit
+### III.
+Rate limit
 Visit the official [Instagram API documentation](https://www.instagram.com/developer/limits/)

-**The live Rate Limit is 5000 / hour.** Global rate limits are applied inclusive of all API calls made by an app per access token over the 1-hour sliding window, regardless of the particular endpoint.
+> **The live Rate Limit is 5000 / hour.** Global rate limits are applied inclusive of all API calls made by an app per access token over the 1-hour sliding window, regardless of the particular endpoint.
 Rate limits also apply to invalid or malformed requests.

 # Licence
 MIT